 - The four-year high school graduation rate in Anchorage has risen from 59% in 2005 to 81.4% in 2017.

 This school-community partnership is United Way’s innovative collaboration with the Anchorage School District, strategically using data as an early warning system, connecting children to in-school and also non-academic supports, increasing family engagement and tracking student progress.

-Following a two-year pilot phase, we expanded this partnership to four elementary schools in Anchorage with a goal to improve math proficiency and attendance.
+Following a two-year pilot phase, we expanded this partnership to eight elementary schools in Anchorage with a goal to improve math proficiency and attendance.

 Back on Track

 Think to when you were in high school and the stress you felt, both academically and socially.
 Now imagine if you didn’t know where your next meal was coming from or if you would have a roof over your head, on top of the stresses of high school.
 It’s easy to see how your education may take a backseat for students in these life circumstances.
 United Way is working to remove those added obstacles so homeless and at-risk youth can focus on their education.
 To see what’s happened in our first year, click the Learn More button!